Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/11a_narrowed_logs_of_registry_ks.jpg)

-Having this in sight, the next was to analyse the registry keys that are visible in these narrowed logs.
+Having this in sight, the next is to analyse the registry keys that are visible in these narrowed logs.

 ![image](lab_qns_images/11b_registry_keys_narrowed.jpg)